-File Form 1CNS through the Federal/State E-Filing Program.
+File Form 1CNS through My Tax Account, our free electronic filing option, https://tap.revenue.wi.gov/#1, or the Federal/State E-Filing Program.
 With approved third party software, you can file Form 1CNS along with other Wisconsin and federal returns in a single filing.
 Or, you may use Federal/State E-Filing to file Form 1CNS separately.
 See When and Where to File on page 2 for details.